 Growing up on a tight budget, I always knew I could get a tasty meal for a decent price if I was willing to fill up on soup!

 My favorite was Zuppa Toscana, which is basically a sausage kale soup and over the years, I’ve been making a sort of copycat recipe at home.
 The best part?
 My whole family will eat it!

+Updated from 3/2018.
 This post contains affiliate links, which means I may earn money on purchases made.

 Or if you are following Weight Watchers you can use chicken sausage in place of the Italian sausage and milk subbed for the heavy cream for lower points.
 I’ve included it both ways in the recipe below.

 I realized my sausage kale soup recipe was almost nearly carb-free.
-All it had was potatoes so a simple swap out for cauliflower was easy enough and still delicious.
+Typically made with kale and potatoes, it was a simple swap out for cauliflower and still delicious.
 In fact, my oldest never liked the potatoes anyway, so it’s an upgrade for him!

 Easy Sausage Kale Soup Recipe

-You’ll want to saute the sausage first and drain off any grease.
+You’ll want to sautee the sausage, stir occasionally, and drain off any grease.
 For some reason, the sausage I buy doesn’t leave a lot of grease so it just depends on what it looks like when cooked.